 Like income taxes, there are federal unemployment taxes and state unemployment taxes.
 The tax imposed is based on a % of reported wages for the employee.

-Ok, so this is the fundamental difference between payroll taxes and income taxes.
-But I don’t want to leave you here.
+So this is the fundamental difference between payroll taxes and income taxes.
+But we don’t want to leave you here.

-Let me give you some filing, reporting, and payment tips so you can avoid hefty penalties and fines that I’ve seen many people make.
+Let us give you some filing, reporting, and payment tips so you can avoid hefty penalties and fines that we’ve seen many people make.

 Tips in Filing, Reporting and Paying Taxes